keithvassallomt/parsec-aws-automation/README.md

 ![Parsec cloud prep tool 6](https://github.com/keithvassallomt/parsec-aws-automation/raw/master/images/ps6.png)

-10. When the driver is installed, you'll be advised that you don't need a reboot - but in my experience, you do.
-So, when asked to reboot, press **y** to reboot the system.
+10. When the driver is installed, you'll be advised whether or not you need to reboot.

-11. Use the steps outlined in step 1 to re-connect to your system via RDP.
+11. If you rebooted, use the steps outlined in step 1 to re-connect to your system via RDP.

 12. At this point you should configure Parsec (double-click the Parsec icon on your desktop).
 I used the following settings:

 - Host Settings
   - If you're on macOS, change **Resolution** to match the resolution of your personal system.
 You can find this out by clicking **Apple > About this Mac > Displays**.
 If you don't do this, connecting via Parsec will fail to change the resolution of the server to match your system.
 Windows/Linux users don't need to do this.
   - Increase the **Bandwidth Limit** to **50 Mbps**.
+  - Give the host an easy to remember name.
 - Client Settings - not really required, but ¯\_(ツ)_/¯
   - Change **Resolution** to match your setting from above.
   - Set **H.265 (HEVC)** to **On**.